Stan Albeck: Coaching career

 Albeck went on to serve as head coach for Bradley University, his alma mater, from 1986 through 1991.
 During his tenure, the team finished the 1988 regular season in first place.
 They were also champions of the Missouri Valley Conference tournament and advanced to the NCAA tournament that same year.
-Albeck was a member of the Sigma Chi Fraternity, as well as a Significant Sig and a member of their Significant Sig Hall of Fame.
+Albeck was a member of the Sigma Chi fraternity, as well as a Significant Sig and a member of their Significant Sig Hall of Fame.

 After serving as an assistant coach for the Atlanta Hawks, Albeck was an assistant coach for the Toronto Raptors.
 He suffered a debilitating stroke in December 2001, approximately half an hour before a home game against the Miami Heat.
 This left him partially paralyzed and forced him to retire.
 He remained in rehabilitation until his death.
 He often attended games at AT&T Center with his son.

 Personal life

 Albeck married Phyllis L. Mann in 1952.
 Together, they had five children.
 They remained married until her death in 2017.

-Shortly after being placed in hospice care, Albeck died March 25, 2021, at the age of 89.
+Shortly after being placed in hospice care, Albeck died March 25, 2021, in San Antonio, Texas, at the age of 89.
 He had suffered a stroke two weeks prior to his death.